 - Consolidate political and government data feeds.
 The spread of important information across social and traditional media, government announcements and parliamentary debates makes it difficult for even the most well intentioned of us to stay on top of it all.
 Having everything in the one place and by topics or policy areas of interest, will make the task of keeping your finger on the pulse much easier.

 - Tune into ‘hot button’ issues.
-You know those issues that seem to generate conversations not only among government circles but in the media (cashless gambling cards case in point)?
-Keeping an eye on these using analytics tools like Advoc8 Feeds, and using them as a prompt to reach out, is a great way to enter the policy debate and get your position heard by policy makers.
+You know those issues that seem to generate conversations not only among government circles but in the media?
+Keeping an eye on these, and using them as a prompt to reach out, is a great way to enter the policy debate and get your position heard by policy makers.

 - Target, target, target.
 “Email overload” is a common complaint for many individuals today, so if you are putting your energy into an advocacy campaign, focus on concisely communicating your key messages and getting the attention of the right decision makers.
 Being intentional about who you reach out to based on their influence and/or interest in an issue is key, and much more impactful than a ‘spray and pray’ approach to engagement.
 Simple strategies like sending a “congratulations/commiserations” email following an election can be an immediate and cost-effective way to establish (or sustain) a relationship.